-It's often useful to keep any built files completely separate from the source files.
-In SCons, this is usually done by creating one or more separate variant directory trees that are used to hold the built objects files, libraries, and executable programs, etc. for a specific flavor, or variant, of build.
+You can enable this separation by creating one or more variant directory trees that are used to hold the built objects files, libraries, and executable programs, etc. for a specific flavor, or variant, of build.
 SCons provides two ways to do this, one through the SConscript function that we've already seen, and the second through a more flexible VariantDir function.

-One historical note: the VariantDir function used to be called BuildDir, a name which was removed because the SCons functionality differs from the model of a "build directory" implemented by other build systems like the GNU Autotools.
+Historical note: the VariantDir function used to be called BuildDir, a name which was removed because the SCons functionality differs from a familiar model of a "build directory" implemented by other build systems like GNU Autotools.
+You might still find references to the old name on the Internet in postings about SCons, but it no longer works.